| Support: Frequently Asked Questions (FAQ)

 weather-independent measure of building performance that can be used for longitudinal

+tracking.
 Step 3 also computes a weather normalized EUI for the last twelve months.
 These values

 are generated for each month's bills, combining it with the last 11 months of data for a